 Liquidity risk is the risk that an entity will encounter difficulty in meeting obligations associated with the financial liabilities.
-The enterprise is exposed to this risk mainly in respect of its due to Canada Lands Company CLC Limited, Algonquins of Ontario Opportunities Trust, Algonquin Treaty Negotiations Funding Trust and due to Joint Venture.
+The enterprise is exposed to this risk mainly in respect of its due to Canada Lands Company CLC Limited, Algonquins of Ontario Opportunities Trust, and Algonquin Treaty Negotiation Funding Trust.